Aronszajn trees and maximality

 \begin{theorem} Suppose that $\kappa$ is a weakly compact cardinal and $\mu < \kappa$ is regular uncountable.
 There is a (set) forcing extension of the universe in which $\kappa = \mu^+$ and there is a maximal wide $\kappa$-Aronszajn tree i.e. a wide $\kappa$-Aronszajn tree $T$ such that any other wide $\kappa$-Aronszajn tree can be monomorphically embedded into $T$. \end{theorem}

 To simplify our presentation, we will prove the theorem for the case $\mu = \omega_1$ (i.e., $\kappa = \omega_2$).
-It will be apparent throughout this work that modification to an arbitrary regular uncountable cardinal $\mu$ is straightforward (For a short discussion regarding the case $\mu = \omega$, see Section \ref{Section:OpenProblems}).\\
+It will be apparent throughout this work that modification to an arbitrary regular uncountable cardinal $\mu$ is straightforward.
+The theorem holds also for $\mu = \omega$, see \cite{siirialef1}.\\

 This theorem further emphasises the difference between the order of trees with no infinite branches and the class of trees with no branches of length $\kappa>\omega$.

 We shall now define in detail the central concepts of this paper.
 We have already defined the concept of a wide $\kappa$-Aronszajn tree as well as its special case, the (narrow) $\kappa$-Aronszajn tree, agreeing to drop $\kappa$ if $\kappa=\omega_1$.
 While Aronszajn trees always exist, the existence of an $\aleph_2$-Aronszajn tree is independent of ZFC, assuming the consistency of weakly compact cardinals: Specker proved the existence of an $\aleph_2$-Aronszajn tree from CH \cite{MR39779}.
 Mitchell and Silver proved the consistency of the non-existence of $\aleph_2$-Aronszajn trees, relative to the consistency of a weakly compact cardinal \cite[Theorem 5.8]{MR313057}.
 They also showed that if there are no $\aleph_2$-Aronszajn trees, then $\aleph_2$ is weakly compact in $L$.
 As opposed to the case of (narrow) $\kappa$-Aronszajn trees, it is easy to construct a \emph{wide} $\kappa$-Aronszajn tree in ZFC by bundling together isolated branches of all lengths $<\kappa$.